absentbird/Subtitle-Positioner/docs/index.md

 Youtube uses VTT files for subtitles with enhanced features such as positioning.
 If you have an SRT file, but you'd like to position the subtitles, you can use this tool to add positioning information.

-### Upload SRT^1
+### Upload SRT

-<label for="srtfile">SRT file:</label>
+<label for="srtfile">SRT<sup>1</sup> file:</label>
 <input type="file" name="srtfile" id="srtupload">

-^1 An SRT is a basic subtitle file, it's essentially just a text file with timings for the captioning.
+<sup>1</sup> An SRT is a basic subtitle file, it's essentially just a text file with timings for the captioning.
 Most tools support this format, and it's easy to work with.
 [Learn more about SRT here](https://en.wikipedia.org/wiki/SubRip).

 #### Upload Timing (optional)

-To save time you can upload a CSV^2 with positions.
+To save time you can upload a CSV<sup>2</sup> with positions.
 The file must have three columns: Start, Stop, and Position.

 **Start** and **Stop** should be times formatted as hh:mm:ss.sss.